Framework-R-D/phlex-design/doc/algorithms.rst

    }

 The registration stanza is included in C++ file called a :term:`module`, which is a compiled library that is dynamically loadable by Phlex.
-The stanza is introduced by an *opener*—e.g. :cpp:`REGISTER_ALGORITHMS(m)`—followed by a *registration block*, a block of code between two curly braces that contains one or more *registration statements*.
+The stanza is introduced by an *opener*—e.g. :cpp:`PHLEX_REGISTER_ALGORITHMS(m)`—followed by a *registration block*, a block of code between two curly braces that contains one or more *registration statements*.
 A registration statement contains a series of chained *clauses*, starting with a :cpp:`with(...)` clause.
 In the case of a transform, six pieces of information are provided in the registration statement: